ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Building on the above, the same single scope can include user scope entries as well as admin scope entries, whose specific format is defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}} and earlier in this section, respectively.
 The two types of scope entries can be unambiguously distinguished by means of the least significant bit of their permission set "Tperm", which has value 0 for the user scope entries and 1 for the admin scope entries.

 The coexistence of user scope entries and admin scope entries within the same scope makes it possible to issue a single Access Token, in case the requesting Client wishes to be a user for some OSCORE groups and at the same time Administrator for some (other) OSCORE groups under the same Group Manager.

-Throughout the rest of this document, the term "scope entry" is used as referred to "admin scope entry", unless otherwise indicated.

 ## On Using Group Name Patterns